Ada-Developers-Academy/core-pses/05/pairs-with-given-sum.md

 3. Create a nested loop that starts one index past the current index of the outer loop.
 It should iterate until the last number in the input `numbers`.
 Each iteration:
     - Check if the current indices of the outer and inner loops are already in the set of used indices.
         - If either index has been used, continue.
-    - If both indices have not been used, check if the current value of the outer loop summed with the current value of the inner loop is equal to the target.
+    - If both indices have not been used, check if the current value of the outer loop summed with the current value of the inner loop is equal to the `target`.
         - If so, increment a counter by 1 and add the current indices of the outer and inner loop to the set of used indices.
 4. Return the value of the counter